nolankeithh/keith_nolan_finalproject_per1/README.md

 # Fall2023_final_project

-My final project for the 1st semester is a quick simple game trying to dodge mobs to survive for a period of time with 50 hitpoints.
+My final project for the 1st semester is a quick simple aestroids game

 ## Description